paxdotdev/docs/src/reference-coordinates-and-transforms.md

 ### Anchor & Align
-Pax's coordinate system also has a notion of `anchor` — letting you set the "origin point" for transformations to an element.
+Pax's coordinate system also has a notion of `anchor` — letting you set the anchored origin point for transformations.
 For example, using `anchor` you can cause a rectangle to be rotated around its top-left corner, vs. rotated around its centerpoint.

 **TODO: insert image of an Anchor UI, e.g. from Flash/AI/Figma -- or animated example**

-Pax also includes a notion of `align` -- that is: where an element should be mounted on the screen, _relative to the parent_.
+Pax's layout system also has a notion of `align`ment -- that is: where an element should be mounted on the screen, _relative to its parent container_.
 For example: "align this element's anchor point to the _top left_ of the parent container" (`align(0%, 0%)`), or "align this element's anchor point to the _center point_ of the parent container" (`align(50%, 50%)`).

 **TODO: insert image illustrating alignment relative to parent container**